carletes/using-containers-for-reproducible-results/README.md

-This presentation was given at the [Building reproducible workflows for earth sciences](https://www.ecmwf.int/en/learning/workshops/building-reproducible-workflows) workshop, and is based on the work onf Marchos Hermida, Manuel Martins and Carlos Valiente.
+This presentation was given at the [Building reproducible workflows for earth sciences](https://www.ecmwf.int/en/learning/workshops/building-reproducible-workflows) workshop, and is based on the work of Marcos Hermida, Manuel Martins and Carlos Valiente.